 6. Reprice When You're the Only Seller

 When you are the only seller on a listing, it may be tempting to set your own price or disable repricing for that item.
 However, using a repricer even when you are the stand-alone seller will increase your profit margins by keeping you aware of what the market is demanding, and keep you competitive as soon as competition becomes present.

 7. Win the Buy Box!

 The Amazon Buy Box is the most coveted real-estate for an Amazon seller.
-In order to be eligible for it, sellers must make sure several factors—including price—are up to the Buy Box requirements for a chance to hold its position.
+In order to be eligible for the Buy Box, sellers must make sure several factors—including price—are up to the Buy Box requirements for a chance to hold its position.
 Among the top criteria, landed price (base price plus shipping), fulfillment method, shipping time, and seller rating, must be well established and maintained for the best chances at winning the Buy Box.
-Something worth noting is that regardless of these factors, any seller competing for the Buy Box must have already achieved Featured Merchant status.
+Something worth noting is that regardless of these factors, any seller competing for the Buy Box must have already achieved Buy Box Eligible Status.
 FBA products are automatically featured and eligible for the buy box.